martinwinther/lectiotoday/CLOUDFLARE_BUILD.md

 npm run pages:build
 ```

-This builds the Next.js app and packages it for Cloudflare Workers using OpenNext.
+This builds the Next.js app and packages it for Cloudflare Workers using OpenNext, then renames the worker file to `_worker.js` (required by Cloudflare Pages to execute it as a Worker).

 ### Local Preview
 ```bash